'Nightmare' rental shortage for disabled

-'Nightmare' rental shortage for the disabled, EHRC finds
+'Nightmare' rental shortage for disabled people, EHRC finds

 The dire shortage of private rental properties suitable for disabled people has been exposed by a new report.